eballo/catalunya-gmap/README.md

         </footer>
 ```

-Inside the catalunya-gmap-main we san find :
+Inside the catalunya-gmap-main we can find the important code :
 ```
     const monument = new MonumentBuilder('gMap');
     const mapManager = await monument.create()